boortel/AE-Reconstruction-And-Feature-Based-AD/README.md

 - Create custom models in the module *ModelSaved.py* and create corresponding *ini* files in the *init* directory.

-**This repository is still under development and it is based on: https://github.com/boortel/CAE-VAE-AD-Preprocessing**
+**This repository is still under development and it is based on: https://github.com/boortel/CAE-VAE-AD-Preprocessing and https://github.com/boortel/SIFT-and-SURF-based-AD**

 ## References